philiplb/CRUDlex/docs/7_crudserviceprovider.md

 ===================

-The CRUDServiceProvider registers itself under $app['crud'] and offers some methods you might find usefull on other places.
+The CRUDServiceProvider registers itself under $app['crud'] and offers some methods you might find useful on other places.

 ## getData($name)